Pieter de Jongh

-Hendrik Pieter de Jongh (born 8 December 1970) is a Dutch football manager who has coached several professional football clubs around the world including Budapest Honvéd, Kenyan Premier League side A.F.C.
-Leopards and F.C.
-Cape Town.
-De Jongh was most recently manager of Somalia.
+Hendrik Pieter de Jongh (born 8 December 1970) is a Dutch professional football manager.

+He has coached clubs around the world including Budapest Honvéd, Cape Town and Ulaanbaatar City.

 Career

 De Jongh was born in Asperen, Netherlands.
 He only played in amateur soccer.

 De Jongh was beginning his managerial career at RKC Waalwijk as a youth coach, before becoming a youth coach for the Royal Dutch Football Association (KNVB).
 He moved on to manage vv VRC in Veenendaal, FC Dordrecht's reserve team and Vitesse Delft before becoming the trainee assistant coach in the youth academy of AZ in the Eredivisie.
 He then went to Hungary to become the academy director of Budapest Honvéd.

 Budapest Honvéd

 In December 2013 he signed his contract ready to commence duties as the new technical director for Budapest Budapest Honvéd.
 During his tenure, he strived to bring the Dutch philosophy to the academy.

 A.F.C.
 Leopards

 On 15 May 2014, Kenyan Premier League giants A.F.C.
 Leopards announced that De Jongh was set to take over at the club, subject to personal terms.
 He landed in Kenya and completed his move to the club on 17 May.

 De Jongh's first match at the helm of Ingwe was a Nairobi derby league match against arch-rivals Gor Mahia.
 He guided his team to a 3–1 win, and after the match praised his team's spirit going into the game.
 One of his great achievements with the club was getting them to 2014 CECAFA Nile Basin Cup finals for the first time in history.
 Ugandan side Victoria University. but went ahead to receive the award for best runner up coach of the tournament.